Municipal Planning Documents

 Land Use Bylaw

-Clearwater County’s Land Use Bylaw (714/01) has been in effect since September 25, 2001.
-It outlines the rules and regulations for development of land and buildings within Clearwater County for each district (zone) as well as the process of making decisions for development permit applications.
+A Land Use Bylaw (LUB) is a regulatory tool that outlines the rules for the development and use of land and buildings within Clearwater County for each land use district (i.e. zoning) and identifies the process and authority for land use redesignations, subdivision, and development permit applications.